The following day, we woke up just after 4am, ready to be picked up by the TukTuk driver at 5am to watch the sun rise over Angkor Wat.

 We paid for a day pass and the TukTuk dropped us off at the entrance to Angkor Wat.
 We walked across a bridge, chants and drum beats filling the air around us.
 Most people congregated at a pond in front of the temple.

 Slowly, the colours of the sky began to change as the morning light approached.
 The clouds behind the temple turned a brilliant red and faded from purple to pink as birds flicked through the air.
 A monkey cried and howled and swung from a rafter.
-After a while the golden sphere of the sun appeared and rose over the top of the temple and we were cast into morning.
+After a while, the golden sphere of the sun appeared and rose over the top of the temple and we were cast us into morning.

 We went for a stroll around Angkor Wat, walking the length of the bas-relief that ran along the walls, depicting battles between Gods and demons and then on to the grounds.

 Moss covered stone faces beamed down.
-Ivy crept between the cracks, yellow butterflies flicked passed, landing on my bag and dancing through the air.
+Ivy crept between the cracks, yellow butterflies fluttered passed, landing on my bag and dancing through the air.
 Monks sat at shrines surrounded by clouds of incense and tombstones laden with offerings jutted from the ground.
 Elephants walked by, adorned in red and gold, carrying people on their backs.
 Families of monkeys darted in and out of the temple ruins.

 We left The Bayon and the driver stopped off at two smaller temples opposite each other.
 We had a wander around, with only three other people in sight other than the little market stall sellers placed in the space between the two structures.

 We arrived at Ta Prohm, also known as “The Tomb Raider” temple owing to the fact that scenes from the movie were filmed there.
-We strolled around this place where nature had taken over, marvelling at ancient trees and carved stone.
+We strolled around this place where nature had taken over, marveling at ancient trees and carved stone.

 We stopped at one last temple after Ta Prohm.
 As we approached the entrance, a little girl no older than four or five wandered out with a meat cleaver in hand.
 Another girl of about three persistently followed us for ten minutes, begging us to buy a pack of post cards.